 In 2003 Mr. Burnes was recognized by the Massachusetts Housing Investment Corporation with an "Excellence in Affordable Housing" award for HallKeen's success in the development of Wamsutta Apartments in New Bedford and its major role in the stabilization of the surrounding neighborhood.

 Mr. Burnes received a B.A. from Harvard College and an M.B.A. from the Yale School of Organization and Management.
-Mr. Burnes is the Chairman and on the Board of Directors for the Architectural Heritage Foundation in Boston, Massachusetts and is President of the Waterfront Historic Area League (WHALE) in New Bedford, Massachusetts.
-Mr. Burnes is also President of the Livestock Institute of Southern New England, based in Westport, Massachusetts.
+Mr. Burnes is a Board Member for both the Architectural Heritage Foundation in Boston, Massachusetts and the Waterfront Historic Area League (WHALE) in New Bedford, Massachusetts.
+Mr. Burnes is also Chairman of the Livestock Institute of Southern New England, based in Westport, Massachusetts.

 Mr. Burnes is considered a top leader and expert in affordable housing and historic preservation.
 In 2014, Mr. Burnes received the Tsongas Award in Development from Preservation Massachusetts.